vokal/Vokoder/README.md

 ###Importing Safely

 Vokoder offers many ways to get data into Core Data.
 The simplest and most approachable interface is offered through the VOKManagedObjectAdditions category.
-Given an array of dictionaries Vokoder will create or edit managed objects on a background queue and then safely return managed objects to the main queue through the completion block.
+Given an array of dictionaries, Vokoder will create or update managed objects on a temporary context and then safely return managed objects from the main context through a completion block on the main queue.

 ```objective-c
 [SomeManagedObjectSubclass vok_addWithArrayInBackground:importArray